Temitope Ajayi

-Career in politics
+Career

-From 1991 to 1993, Ajayi was appointed as the special assistant to the deputy governor of Lagos State, Her Excellency Alhaja Sinatu Aderoju Ojukutu.
+From 1991 to 1993, Ajayi was appointed as the special assistant to the deputy governor of Lagos State, Alhaja Sinatu Aderoju Ojukutu.
 Ajayi played an active role in the Better Life for Rural Women project sponsored by the then First Lady of Nigeria, Maryam Babangida and was a delegate for the International Women's Conference held in Morocco and London.
-After her experiences during the oppressive military regime in Nigeria, Ajayi migrated to the United States of America in 1996.
-After a brief self-imposed exile in the US, she returned to Nigeria.
+She moved to the US in 1996, however she returned later.

 Ajayi was the former National Coordinator of Goodluck Support Group (GSG) USA.
-She congratulated Muhammadu Buhari, GCFR, president of the Federal Republic of Nigeria after the 2015 presidential election, and also praised former president,Goodluck Jonathan for becoming the first incumbent head of state in Nigeria to lose an election and accepted defeat peacefully.
+She congratulated Muhammadu Buhari after the 2015 presidential election, and also praised former president Goodluck Jonathan for becoming the first incumbent head of state in Nigeria to lose an election and accepted defeat peacefully.